 There are many external factors that can adversely affect general workforces, economies, and financial markets globally.
-Examples include, but are not limited to, the COVID-19 global pandemic and political conflict in other regions.
+Examples include, but are not limited to the political conflict in other regions.
 It is not possible for the Company to predict the duration or magnitude of adverse results of such external factors and their effect on the Company's business or ability to raise funds.